I periodically receive FAQ style questions. But I haven’t created an FAQ page… yet.

 We have to install JUnit because we use that as our default Test Runner and without it we can’t run any tests.
 And again, when we use Maven, we don’t actually need to install it, we define it as a dependency, but if we use Ant we have to do additional work to install it.

 The course has some Optional installs.
 You can follow the course completely without these.
-But they make it easier for me to work in windows, and make it clearer when I’m recording the videos, the actions that I’m doing.
+But they make it easier for me to work in windows, and make it clearer when I’m recording the videos, the actions where can i buy inderal online that I’m doing.

 - Command Line Replacements instead of cmd: Console2 and ConEmu

 - Rapid Environment Editor instead of the default Windows Environment property editing dialog, which can be hard to see what changes have been made.

 These are completely optional, and you don’t need to install them.

 We need some sort of build system.
 Either:

 You choose one, and only need to install one.
 I recommend Maven.

 With Maven, you declare WebDriver and JUnit as dependencies in the project configuration file, the pom.xml, and maven will download those dependencies for you.

 With Ant, again you have to declare the dependencies in a build.xml configuration file.
 But you also need to download and install Selenium WebDriver, and JUnit.